 new assemblies - research + policy

-(2025-Present) Symbiogenesis, an irreversible merger producing new assemblies.
-This research studies what spatial actors emerge from synthetic ecology
+(2025-2026) Symbiogenesis, an irreversible merger producing new assemblies.
+Spatial actors are emerging as a new synthetic ecology in our built environment.

 -